Mongrel.io User Documentation

 }

 Note: Sources are automatically executed in the correct order based on their dependencies.
-If one source references another in its URL, the system ensures the referenced source is fetched first.
+If one source references another in its URL or transform, the system ensures the referenced source is executed first.

 Examples